-I’m Denise, a food writer, photographer and chef living and working on a mountain in North Wales .
-This is the place I have the priviledge to call my home but I also have the heart of a traveler.
+I’m Denise, a food writer, photographer, chef and psychologist living and working on a mountain in North Wales .
+This is the place I have the privilege to call my home but I also have the heart of a traveller.
 Itchy feet and a desire to see the world keep me moving … although there is nowhere as beautiful as North Wales.

 I started food blogging and running a supper club in 2009 and have been featured in The Western Mail, Elle Decoration, The Times and Huffington Post, MSN food and the Guardian.
 I’ve appeared on BBC Radio Wales and Radio Cymru

 In 2011 I appeared on Britain’s Best Dish which I went on to win for Wales and the South West.
 In 2012 I cooked at the London Olympics fringe event Global Feast, featured as one of the best up and coming British chefs / supper club hosts.